sourcegraph/sourcegraph-public-snapshot/web/src/regression/README.md

 - Sourcegraph builtin authentication must be enabled and Sourcegraph must be directly accessible from the host that runs the test script (e.g., additional auth proxies will break the tests).
 This requirement may be removed at a later date.
+- Install [`direnv`](https://direnv.net) and create a `.envrc` file at the root of this repository.

 Run the tests:

 1. From the repository root directory, `cd` into the `web/` directory.
 1. Run `yarn run test-regression`.
 This will fail with an error indicating environment variables need to be set.
+The required set of env vars varies with each test suite, so you can set the union of all the env vars or just the ones for the test cases you wish to run.
+Set these in your `.envrc` file and run `direnv allow`.
+(There are also optional environment variables.
+You can view a full list in `shared/src/e2e/config.ts`.)
-Set these according to their descriptions and re-run the command.
-You may be prompted to set additional environment variables.
-Continue setting these until you no longer see environment variable errors.
-(You can view a full list of environment variables in `shared/src/e2e/config.ts`.)
-You should see a Chrome window pop up and the tests will play in that window.
+1. You should see a Chrome window pop up and the tests will play in that window.
 The initial run may take awhile, because test repositories need to be cloned.
 1. some tests require additional manual verification of screenshots after the test completes.
    Screenshots files are deposited in the current directory and are named descriptively for what should be checked.